espruino/EspruinoDocs/tutorials/Remote Control Sockets.md

 Or, you can buy a radio transmitter and can then try and duplicate the remote control's functionality.
 This is harder, but more flexible (you could control lots of sockets), and obviously more fun!

 The sockets I'm using are [433.92](/433Mhz)Mhz ones (it's written on the back).
 This band is an 'open' band - you don't need a license to use it, and it's a complete free for all.
 Every device has its own protocol, and they all transmit whenever they want.
-This means that there is quite a large likelihood that the signal that you send will not arrive intact.
+This means that there is quite a large likelihood that the signal that you send will not arrive intact so most devices send the same signal several times.

 The Protocol
 ----------